avuko/sb/README.md

 This is my thesis: If access was (accidentally) gained to a high-value target, no further "plumbing" was done and the access was leveraged for other activities (by others/from elsewhere?).
-For this to be true, we would need to see a distinct difference between the "*onesies*" and this systems with multiple implants.
+For this to be true, we would need to see a distinct difference between the "*onesies*" and the systems with multiple implants.

 To start, I looked at all the onesies in the `intonation` list, combining historical and current data to determine what type of organizations where behind the hosts/IP addresses.
 For my theory to pan out,